Stay right here for our final news roundup and information overload.

 You know, I look at somebody like Rand Paul.

-So he joined a Republican Party.
+So he joined the Republican Party.

-Great, he's on the team.
+He's on the team.

-You know, so you put your own.
+You know, so you point your own.

-And you know, I agree with a lot of what he says.
+And, you know, I agree with a lot of what he says.

-We don't talk about these other races we won uh that we knew we we would win, John Kennedy in Louisiana and Chuck Grassley in Iowa and and Marco Rubio down in Florida.
+John Kennedy in Louisiana and Chuck Grassley in Iowa and Marco Rubio down in Florida.

 I mean, those are all important races, too.

-Yeah, I I agree with you.
+Yeah, I agree with you.

 That's great.